Run Selenium and Chrome on WSL2 using Python and Selenium webdriver

 b) Download the latest Chromedriver

-d) Unzip the binary file and make it executable
+d) Unzip the binary file

 Step 4: Configure Python and Install Selenium